After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 Cemetery behind St. Stephens A.M.E.
 Church in Unionville.

 At the same time, these African-American communities became sources of great pride, with a vibrant Black business district downtown on Cannon Street through the first half of the 20th century.
-A Black entrepreneur sold square-foot lots to his neighbors there, affording them the right to vote.
+Here, a Black entrepreneur sold square-foot lots to his neighbors, ultimately affording them the right to vote.
 Meanwhile, in Uptown, a Black school was named after Henry Highland Garnet, an internationally known abolitionist born into slavery in Kent County, while Charlie Graves’ Uptown Club became a destination on the “Chitlin’ Circuit,” drawing acts such as James Brown and Ray Charles.

 “This is a place where, in the face of all of this systemic oppression, African-American communities were able to build churches, businesses, schools—and those legacies still exist to this day,” says Nugent of Washington College, where he is also director of Chesapeake Heartland, an African-American humanities project in collaboration with the Smithsonian’s National Museum of African American History and Culture.
 “One is hard-pressed to find that type of deep-rooted legacy, dating back to the 1600s, elsewhere across the United States.”

-Chesapeake Heartland is working to document local Black history and culture, centering the often untold stories of African-American resilience, achievement, and excellence.
+A grassroots-style initiative, Chesapeake Heartland is working to document local Black life here, centering the often untold stories of African-American resilience, achievement, and excellence over the adversity.
 The program’s recently acquired “humanities truck” will serve as a mobile museum at events around the Shore, while their digital archive, launching this month, will feature a collage of oral histories and archival materials.

 Images from the Chesapeake Heartland digital archive.